Improving Sample Efficiency in Multi-Agent Reinforcement Learning for Simulated Football Games via Exploration: Conclusion

 \section{Conclusion}

-In this work, we have targeted the need for better sample efficiency in multi-agent reinforcement learning methods, considering TiZero as a representative and state-of-the-art example of such, which requires excessively long training times to reach good gameplay performance.
+In this work, we have targeted the need for better sample efficiency in multi-agent reinforcement learning methods within a simulated football context.
+We let TiZero represent a state-of-the-art example of such, which requires excessively long training times to achieve good gameplay performance.
 To address this, we first modified the architecture of TiZero for computational efficiency.
-Then, we proposed two augmented versions of it: one augmenting the reward function of TiZero with a self-supervised intrinsic reward; and one by adding a multi-agent random network distillation exploration term to the reward.
-These were motivated by our initial hypothesis that poor sample efficiency can be remedied by better exploration mechanisms.
-We then carried out extensive training experiments to compare sample efficiency and gameplay evaluations of the learned policies against a heuristic AI baseline less-seen in training to test generalization.
-We saw that TiZero with random network distillation significantly improves sample efficiency by $18.8\%$ compared to original TiZero.
-Furthermore, our evaluations showed that the random network distillation version demonstrates a more offensive version of standard TiZero's playstyle, carrying out more passes, shots, and interceptions, while being more certain in its behavior.
-Lastly, TiZero-SSIR exhibited a possession-based play, indicating a different and biased training trajectory compared to the other methods.
+Then, we proposed an augmented version of it by adding a multi-agent random network distillation exploration term to the original reward function.
+This was motivated by our initial hypothesis that poor sample efficiency can be remedied by better exploration mechanisms.
+We then carried out training experiments to compare sample efficiency.
+We saw that TiZero with random network distillation improves sample efficiency by an average of $13.3\%$ in a multi-stage training setup and enhances adaptability to challenging scenarios compared to original TiZero.
+Lastly, we carried out gameplay evaluations of the learned policies against a heuristic AI baseline, less-seen in training, to test generalization.
+Our evaluations showed that the random network distillation version achieves a higher accuracy in shooting compared to standard TiZero, as well as higher stability and certainty in its learned behavior.